On the number of Regge trajectories for dual amplitudes: Dual models and Regge poles: analyticity, crossing, unitarity

 The important point that Mandelstam makes is that for $z_t$ large, both the background integral and the infinite sum go like $z_t^{-L}$ due to the asymptotic behaviour of the $Q_J$ (see eq.~\eqref{eq:QJasymptotic}, and thus we can suppress their contribution by pushing the contour to the left.
 This representation then allows us to express the amplitude exclusively in terms of the singularities of the analytical continuation of the partial waves into complex $J$ in this regime to an extremely good approximation.

 The question of whether this procedure can be continued indefinitely and the contour pushed arbitrarily to the left is an open question.
 This would require that the partial waves do not grow exponentially in the negative, imaginary $J$ direction.
 If this were the case, the contribution from the background integral and the infinite sum would vanish, and the amplitude could be exactly expressed in terms of its singularities in complex $J$ in the $t$-channel.
 An important point is that the terms associated with the singularities in $J$ on the $t$-channel Mandelstam-Sommerfeld-Watson (MSW) representation of the amplitude do not exhibit any of the $s$-channel singularities.
 Therefore, in the case in which the contour is closed at a finite value of $J$, they must be hidden in the background integral.
 Consequently, if we were allowed to drop this contribution this would imply a $J$-plane channel-duality, in which the $s$-channel singularities would be generated by the sum of the ones on the $t$-channel.
+This would provide an alternative proof to the results presented in this paper since an infinite number of Regge poles on the $t$-channel would be necessary to reproduce the $s$-channel singularities.

 A clear counter-example to this procedure is the Veneziano amplitude.
 As is known, and as we could observe with our previous work~\cite{Eckner:2024ggx}, the expansion over Regge poles is only asymptotic, thus the effects of the background integral must be taken into account to recover the full amplitude.
 However, it is still plausible to think that in some scenarios the situation could be different and that this sort of $J-$plane manipulations could be used to constrain amplitudes in a way analogous to channel duality, for instance in the present case where we have only finitely many Regge poles.